 The Group minimises credit risk by obtaining security over residential mortgage property for each loan.
-The estimated value of collateral held at balance date was \$3,729,217k (2018: \$2,551,566k).
-During the year ended 30 June 2019 the Group took possession of five additional residential securities and also managed two further securities as assisted shortfall sales loans.
-The carrying amount of the repossessed residential properties, at date of repossession, was \$2,289k (2018: \$287k).
-Of the 7 securities sold as mortgage in possession or assisted shortfall sale - one returned a surplus sale figure, three properties have been sold before the end of the financial year, with the shortfall repaid by our lender's mortgage insurance and three remains unsold.
+The estimated value of collateral held at balance date was \$5,145,814k (2019: \$3,729,217k).
+During the year ended 30 June 2020 the Group did not take possession of any residential securities or manage any assisted shortfall sales loans.
+During the financial year 3 securities were sold as mortgagee in possession with all three properties taking into possession during the FY19.
+Of the 3 securities sold one returned a shortfall after the LMI claim to the value of \$1k.